rawphp-framework/rawphp-docs/docs/start/installation.md

 $ composer require partner/rawphp
 ```

-* The second way is that you can just clone this repository into your local machine, then CD into it and run `composer install` in your command line.
+* The second way is that you can just clone `https://github.com/rawphp-framework/rawphp.git` into your local machine, then CD into it and run `composer install` in your command line.

 Both methods install RawPHP and all required dependencies.
 RawPHP requires PHP 5.5.0 or newer.